Rays vs. Mariners Player Props Betting Odds

 Franco Stats

-- Franco has 87 hits with 20 doubles, three triples, nine home runs, 28 walks and 39 RBI.
-He's also stolen 25 bases.
+- Franco has recorded 89 hits with 21 doubles, four triples, nine home runs and 28 walks.
+He has driven in 41 runs with 26 stolen bases.

-- Franco will look for his third straight game with a hit in this matchup.
-During his last five outings he is hitting .250 with a triple, a home run, a walk and four RBI.
+- Franco has hit safely in three games in a row.
+In his last five games he is batting .227 with a double, two triples, a walk and four RBI.

 Franco Recent Games